shanizalingle/credit-card-validator/README.md

 Describe: creditCard()
 Test: make sure its 16 numbers, not characters
 Code:
- const num = 1234 5678 9123 4567;
- const badNum = 1234;
+creditCard(1234567891234567);
+creditCard(1234);
 Expected output: true, false

- check for even index
+Test: check for odd index
+Code:
+Expected output:

- double even index
+double odd index

 check if index value is double digits (greater than 9)

 if double digits, add digit a and b

 update array to have new number

 add all elements together

 implement algorithm to determine if final number ends in 0